MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 You may, however, delete your account — losing the schedules, connector authorizations, and transfer history associated with it — and create a new account with the email you would prefer.

 ### How do I check my transfer usage?
-Checking your usage of our app will let you know the total amount of gigabytes you have transfered over the history of your account.
+Checking your usage of our app lets you know the total amount of gigabytes you have transfered over the history of your account.

 To check your transfer data usage, follow these steps.

 1. When logged in, in the top right corner of the app, select **account email** to visit your **Account** settings.
 2. By default, you are already in the **Plan** section.

 ## Box FAQ